 Become a member when you visit Stowe and your money will help care for the gardens whilst you get to enjoy a whole year of family fun.

-Over the past eight years, the proceeds from the Halloween trail have helped restore Stowe.
+Over the past nine years, the proceeds from the Halloween trail have helped restore Stowe.
 Without your support we wouldn't be able to protect the iconic gardens and monuments.